HirokiNakahara/FPGA_AI_Edge_Contest_2019/TestBenchGen/README.md

 (this repo directory)$ cp (Download directory)/yolov2_epoch_40.pth ./yolov2_alex_1/yolov2_epoch_40.pth

-### 2. make a symbolik link to a traning dataset directory
+### 2. make a symbolic link to a traning dataset directory

 (this repo directory)$ ln -s (path to your training dataset directory) data